Positano Guide

 Since 1800, the magic of the town has fascinated writers and artists from all over the world, such as Goethe, Steinbeck, Picasso and Diaghilev.
 Even the world of cinema was seduced by its beauty: Rome's legendary Dolce Vita found its home from home right here in Positano.

-Thanks to the innate sense of hospitality of its inhabitants Positano became one of the most famous tourist places all over the world.
 Positano is also internationally known for its clothing production: many little, but elegant boutiques, which are almost everywhere on both sides of streets and lanes, can satisfy all the requests of a cosmopolitan clientele.

-Li Galli Island
+Li Galli Islands

-In front of Positano, few kilometers from the coast, there areIn front of Positano, few kilometers from the coast, Li Galli 3 solitary rocky islets called: the Gallo Lungo, the Rotonda and the Castelluccio.
-In old age Li Galli were meant to be a reference point for the sailors, if they got to close to land, they would end up on the rocks.
+In front of Positano, few kilometers from the coast, there are Li Galli, 3 solitary rocky islets called: the Gallo Lungo, the Rotonda and the Castelluccio.
+In old ages Li Galli were meant to be a reference point for the sailors, if they got too close to land, they would end up on the rocks.

 Events

-"Street Food" May 2nd-4th ( Beach "Spiaggia delle Sirene" 4pm - 12am); Positano organises unusual tasting trails through the food and wine traditions of this region and of others that have taken root in Italy and abroad, in particular in Africa, Asia and Latin America.
+"Street Food" May 2nd-4th (Beach "Spiaggia delle Sirene" 4pm - 12am); Positano organises unusual tasting trails through the food and wine traditions of this region and of others that have taken root in Italy and abroad, in particular in Africa, Asia and Latin America.

 There is also a jamboree of international artists in different fields

-"Festival of San Vito", June 15th ( Church of Santa Maria Assunta ): in honour of the Martyr, protector of Positano.
+"Festival of San Vito", June 15th (Church of Santa Maria Assunta): in honour of the Martyr, protector of Positano.

 After the church service, the statue is carried in procession down to the beach; there is a folkloristic musical show, a brass band playing along the streets of the town, and fireworks over the sea.